AdoptOpenJDK/blog/content/blog/a-simple-guide-to-notarizing-your-java-application/index.md

 xcrun altool --notarization-info <RequestUUID> --username "<email>" --password "<password>"
 ```

 If all goes well then you will see `Status Message: Package Approved`.
-But unfortunately this won’t be enough for most users. (see codesigning instructions below)
+But unfortunately this won’t be enough for most users. ([see codesigning instructions below](#you-codesign-your-runtime-already))

-### You codesign your runtime already:
+### You codesign your runtime already
 If you already codesign your runtime then you will already be familiar with the following command:

 ```bash